 More community capacity is needed.
 It has become apparent that many of the issues we face as a region will require new community capacity.
-For instance, the lack of mental health service capacity is a significant barrier to improving health outcomes, and improved food security depends not only on food supply but also on stronger food distribution networks.
-We hope the experience of the last year demonstrates the value of engaging broad stakeholders in an organized, collaborative process to strengthen how we make decisions and to strategically invest in partnerships and systems that have greater impact.
+For instance, housing instability has resulted in mental health and physical health issues for children and adults, the lack of mental health service capacity is a significant barrier to improving health outcomes, and improved food security depends not only on food supply but also on stronger food distribution networks.
+While the region's economy has recovered, disadvantaged residents lack the necessary skills or transportation to take full advantage.
+We hope the experience of the last almost four years demonstrates the value of engaging broad stakeholders in an organized, collaborative process to strengthen how we make decisions and to strategically invest in partnerships and systems that have greater impact.